 - Professional development for teaching artists on new program development.

 Young Audiences Arts for Learning was established in 1952, and is the largest arts in education learning network in the United States, boasting 30 local affiliates nationwide.

 YA National was the first organization ever to receive prestigious National Medal of Arts.
 Awarded in 1994, the White House recognized Young Audiences’ achievements in working with educational systems, the arts community and the public and private sectors to ensure the Arts play a decisive role in the education of young people.

 Children that participate in creative learning are more interested in school, less likely to drop out, and more likely to feel good about themselves and the future.

 Studies show that students involved in the arts are:

-By getting involved with Young Audiences of Northeast Texas you can:
+Partner with Young Audiences of Northeast Texas you will: